archawitch/iwin/README.md

 ## Notes

+- The iOS device and the Windows PC need to be on the same local network.
 - If you want to check if the mDNS service is currently running or not, you can enter `dns-sd -B _iw._tcp` on the terminal.
-- If your PC is not running the mDNS service, you can fix this by clicking the "Refresh" button on the settings page.
+- If your PC is not running the mDNS service, you can fix this by clicking the "refresh" button on the settings page.